asu-kim/efficient-DDE-experiments/README.md

 sudo ./run_all.sh
 ```

-3. Process the results, specifically, generate the CSV files containing the measured lags, draw graphs based on the CSV files, create the Latex table with the measured number of exchanged network signals.
+3. Process the results, specifically, generate the CSV files containing the measured lags, draw graphs based on the CSV files, and create the Latex table with the measured number of exchanged network signals.
 ```
 cd Results/
 ./process_results.sh